chucknorris/warmup/README.markdown

 ## Getting started with Warmup

+in the location you wan the new solution to reside run:
+  [warmuppath]warmup.exe [template] [newSolutionName]
+ensure that the warmup.exe.config  has the correct path to your templates

 ### Downloads

- You can download Warmup from http://github.com/drusellers/Warmup
+ You can download the original Warmup from http://github.com/drusellers/Warmup You can download this fork of Warmup from http://github.com/rhysc/Warmup

 ### Source